 Ceres

-Because Ceres is the closest icy body to the sun, insolation may be able to drive topographic evolution.
+Because Ceres is the closest icy body to the sun, insolation (or sunlight) can drive topographic evolution.
 Large craters will have cold, poleward facing walls and warm, equatorward facing walls.
 The difference in temperature may lead to the equatorward facing wall viscously relaxing more resulting in asymmetric crater walls.
-I model these larger craters on Ceres to try to reproduce wall slope measurements made from topographic data.
+I model large craters on Ceres to try to reproduce wall slope measurements made from detailed topographic measurements.

 Callisto